 The press service notes that the energy company had previously made concessions to the general contractor.
 In March 2025, the disconnections were canceled after guarantees were provided, while the debt was about 24 million rubles.
 In early October, PSO Kazan provided new guarantees with an obligation to pay 23.1 million rubles by October 20, but the payment was not made.

 DEK emphasized that the monthly energy consumption of the debtor's facilities is about 4 million rubles.
-The company said that they were forced to limit supplies and go to court to protect the interests of the region's power system.
+The company said that they are forced to limit supplies and go to court to protect the interests of the region's power system.

-Read more on the topic:
+Read more materials on the topic:

 Construction of a track measuring point for Vostochny continues in Sakhalin

-Construction of a complex for super-heavy rockets will begin at the Vostochny cosmodrome in 2025
+Construction of a complex for super-heavy rockets will begin at the Vostochny Cosmodrome in 2025

 Now on home